sionpixley/PolyNode/README.md

 ### Setting your default Node.js version

 This command will set your Node.js version across all shell processes.
-To temporarily set your Node.js version for a single shell process (and all child processes), please see [Temporarily setting your Node.js version](#temporarily-setting-your-nodejs-version).
+All new shell processes will automatically use this Node.js version, unless overriden by [temporarily setting the Node.js version](#temporarily-setting-your-nodejs-version).

 `polyn use <version>`